 Clean, low carbon, gas-powered vehicles are an obvious, sustainable ‘no brainer’ for the freight and transport industry.
-The 2019 statistics show a 22% increase from 2018- clearly indicating the direction of travel for the HGV sector.
+The 2020 statistics show that 93% of gas used in HGVs is biomethane, up from nearly 80% in 2019.
+An increase of over 13%.- clearly indicating the direction of travel for the HGV sector.

 This is the result of the gas vehicle industry delivering vehicle technology and widespread infrastructure together with financial incentives- through the governments’ fuel duty differential scheme.